Skip to Content

 Click the image to view the clickable map for waterfalls near Portland, Oregon.

+You need some wheels!
 It’s nearly impossible to get around the USA and check out the best adventures without a car!
 Here are our top recommendations…

-Rent a home on wheels!
-For the more adventurous, rent a van or RV and forgo the hotel room.
+For the more adventurous, rent a van or RV and ditch the hotel.

 Waterfalls Near Portland in the Columbia River Gorge

 Let’s get the obvious one out of the way, right?
-Not to knock Multnomah or anything, she’s a beaut!
+Not to knock Multnomah Falls or anything, she’s a beaut!
 But this will be the busiest Portland waterfall you’ll find on the list.

-Its popularity is no doubt because of it’s proximity to the road and being a waterfall near Portland—It’s visited by Portland visitors and locals alike.
+Its popularity is no doubt because of its proximity to the road and being a waterfall near Portland—It’s visited by Portland visitors and locals alike.

-While the actual hike is 2-miles long, should you not want to hike up and over the bridge, you could just see it from the base below, a mere few feet from the parking lot.
+While the actual hike is 2 miles long, should you not want to hike up and over the bridge, you could just see it from the base below, a mere few feet from the parking lot.

 Bridge over Multnomah Falls near Portland